shaundano/project-elephant/docs/Phase 2/task-scheduler.md

 - **Program/script**: `C:\Users\Administrator\Miniconda3\envs\ocap-env\python.exe`
 - **Arguments**: `C:\scripts\upload_to_s3.py`

-!!! note "Action Execution Order"
+!!! info "Note - Action Execution Order"
     Note that these do not necessarily happen synchronously, which is why I put a sleep at the beginning of my upload script.

 ## Testing